SD73 draft budget includes online portal - BC Local News

 Recognizing some schools are growing faster than others, Stretch said the district will be creating a part-time vice-principal position to add Barriere secondary and another full-time vice-principal at Sahali secondary.

-There’s more paperwork now, he explained, as the district continually looks at ways to ensure a healthy and safe environment for all involved in education.

-A new district principal for inclusive education position will also be created and 10 more certified-education assistants hired, a reflection of the change in how students with learning challenges are now educated and the district’s emphasis on inclusive and CEA-supported education whenever possible.
+A new district principal for inclusive education position will also be created and 10 more certified-education assistants hired, a reflection of the change in how students with learning challenges are now educated.

 The new provincial graduation programming also comes into effect in the next school year.